(D.I.C.E.) Diversity, Intercultural and Community Engagement

 3. Host a program through the MCC on a topic of your choosing, in consultation with the DICE program coordinator.
 You can come up with the topic and format for the program and the DICE program coordinator will help arrange a location and time for you to host it after consulting with you.
 The program you choose can be an extension of something you learned in another DICE program, a presentation on your research or class material, or anything else as long as it is related in someway to diversity and social justice.

 To complete Step 3, you must write a reflection paper on your experience with the DICE program.
 This must be completed after you complete Steps 1 and 2.
-For instructions on what to write in the paper, please contact the DICE program coordinator.
+For instructions on what to write in the paper, please see the document attached to this page (above).

-For completing all three steps, you will be recognized and receive your DICE certificate at the MCC end-of-year celebration.
-If you have any questions or would like a DICE card to begin participating in this program, please contact Stephen Deaderick, email@example.com.
+For completing all three steps, you will be recognized and receive your DICE certificate.
+If you have any questions, please contact Stephen Deaderick, email@example.com.